cometapp/engine/content/article3/main.md

 The authors have applied this method to spatial object detection.
 The NASNet network has an architecture learned from the CIFAR-10 dataset and it is trained with the 2012 ImageNet dataset.
 This model is used for features maps generation and it is stacked into the Faster R-CNN pipeline.
 Then the entire pipeline is retrained with the COCO dataset.

-The best NASNet models for object recognition have obtained a 43.1% mAP score over the test developer dataset of the COCO challenge with an IoU = 0.5.
+The best NASNet models for object recognition have obtained a 43.1% mAP score over the test-dev dataset of the COCO challenge with an IoU = 0.5.
 The lighter version of the NASNet optimized for mobile have a 29.6% mAP score over the same dataset.

 ![81_nasnet_ex](81_nasnet_ex.PNG)*Example of object detection results.
 Comparison of Faster R-CNN pipelines one is using [Inception-ResNet](http://arxiv.org/abs/1602.07261) as features maps generator (top) and the other the NASNet model (bottom).
 Source: [B. Zoph and al. (2017)](https://arxiv.org/pdf/1707.07012.pdf)*